Skip to content

 #Frequently Asked Questions

-Mega Rayquaza, Mega Mewtwo X, and Mega Mewtwo Y share the highest usable base stat total at 780.
-Eternamax Eternatus technically reaches 1,125, but players can’t use that form in any game mode.
+Mega Rayquaza, Mega Mewtwo X, and Mega Mewtwo Y all share the highest usable base stat total at 780.
+Eternamax Eternatus technically reaches 1,125 in one scripted Sword and Shield battle, but no game mode lets players access that form.

 In lore, absolutely.
 Arceus created the Pokemon universe.
-In competitive battles, Mega Mewtwo Y outperforms standard Arceus thanks to 194 Special Attack and 140 Speed, so the answer depends on whether you’re measuring narrative power or actual battle results.
+In competitive play, Mega Mewtwo Y outperforms standard Arceus thanks to 194 Special Attack and 140 Speed.
+The answer depends on whether you are measuring narrative power or actual battle results.

 Yes.
-Ditto with Imposter copies the opposing legendary’s stats and moves.
+Ditto with Imposter copies the opposing legendary’s stats and moves on the switch-in.
 Quagsire with Unaware ignores stat boosts entirely.
+Both have won competitive matches against Calyrex Shadow and Zacian in tournament play.

-Smogon created the Anything Goes tier specifically for Mega Rayquaza.
-Ubers was supposed to house overpowered Pokemon, but Mega Rayquaza was too strong even for that.
-It’s the only format with zero bans and zero restrictions.
+Smogon created the Anything Goes tier in 2014 specifically for Mega Rayquaza.
+Ubers was supposed to house overpowered Pokemon, but Mega Rayquaza was too strong even for Ubers.
+Anything Goes is the only Smogon tier with zero bans and zero restrictions.

 Intrepid Sword gives Zacian a free Attack boost every time it switches in.
-Pair that with Fairy/Steel typing (only two weaknesses: Fire and Ground) and 170 base Attack, and it sweeps entire teams.
+Pair that with Fairy/Steel typing (only two weaknesses, Fire and Ground) and 170 base Attack, and it sweeps entire teams in two turns.
 Most Generation VIII formats restricted it within months.

 Significantly.
-Mewtwo dominated Generation I at 680 base stats, but by Generation VIII, over 20 Pokemon passed it.
+Mewtwo dominated Generation I at 680 base stats.
+By Generation VIII over 20 Pokemon passed it in raw stats alone, not counting the Pokemon with broken signature abilities like Calyrex Shadow’s Grim Neigh.

-Items shift power rankings significantly.
-Choice Band boosts Attack by 50% but locks you into one move.
-Life Orb adds 30% damage at the cost of HP drain.
-Mega Rayquaza’s unique edge is Mega Evolving through Dragon Ascent instead of consuming an item slot, which lets it stack a Life Orb on top of 780 base stats.
+Items shift power rankings hard.
+Choice Band boosts Attack by 50% but locks you into one move per switch.
+Life Orb adds 30% damage at the cost of 10% HP per attack.
+Mega Rayquaza’s edge is Mega Evolving through Dragon Ascent instead of consuming an item slot, which lets it stack a Life Orb on top of its 780 base stats.

 Not always.
-Competitive team building requires balance across sweepers, walls, support, and pivots, and running six legendary Pokemon with 700+ base stats often creates coverage gaps.
-A well-constructed team with lower-stat Pokemon and strong type coverage frequently beats a lineup stacked with raw power but no coordination between its members.
+Competitive team building requires balance across sweepers, walls, support, and pivots.
+Running six legendary Pokemon with 700+ base stats often creates coverage gaps you can’t fix late in a tournament.
+A well-built team with mid-stat Pokemon and strong type coverage frequently beats a lineup stacked with raw power.